apache/flink/docs/scala_shell_quickstart.md

 ## Startup Flink interactive Scala shell

-Flink has an integrated interactive scala shell.
+Flink has an integrated interactive Scala shell.
 It can be used in a local setup as well as in a cluster setup.

 To use it in a local setup just execute: